Canine Collapsed Trachea

-Collapsed trachea is a condition that causes a dog’s windpipe, or trachea to collapse.
-This condition is usually caused by the weakening of the cartilage rings that normally help keep the trachea open.
+Canine Collapsed trachea is a condition that causes a dog’s windpipe, or trachea to collapse.
+This is more common in smaller dogs like the Yorkshire Terrier.
+This condition is usually caused by their cartilage rings in their throat weakening.
+These cartilage rings normally help keep their trachea open.
 This weakening can be due to genetics, obesity or other medical conditions such as heart disease or respiratory infections.
 Signs of collapsed trachea include a dry, “honking” cough, breathing difficulty, and exercise intolerance.
-If you suspect your dog has a collapsed trachea, please contact your veterinarian for evaluation and treatment.
+If you think your dog has a collapsed trachea, contact your veterinarian to have your dog evaluated and treated.

 Symptoms of Canine Collapsed Trachea